 - IS-300 and 400 (IS-ICS/100,200,700 and 800 are prerequisites) are required for Campus Emergency Managers and the Incident Commander.
 Campus Emergency Managers are also required to be proficient with WEBEOC.

 - Senior administration will have an important role in emergency response and will likely be assigned to a Policy Level Group if not assigned a role in the emergency operations center.
 Chancellors and Vice Chancellors assigned to a Policy Level Group will be instructed in G367 Emergency Planning for Campus Executive seminar.

 - All students, faculty and staff: Orientation training on individual responsibilities during emergencies to include local sources of information and guidance.

-- Key personnel training: Each campus will conduct annual training with the goal of realistically exercising the operation of their emergency operations center and validating the functioning of their emergency management plan.
-This training will consist of one skills training session annually and either an annual table-top exercise or realistic training exercise (alternating between the two every other year).
+- Key personnel training: Each campus will conduct annual training with the goal of realistically exercising the operation of their emergency operations center and validating their emergency management plan.

-- TEMA field representatives will participate in appropriate local emergency management training and exercises and identify key personnel to participate as necessary.
-TEMA field representatives will attend a minimum of one local exercise annually even if active participation isn’t suitable for the exercise goals.
+- Campus Emergency Managers will participate in appropriate local emergency management training and exercises and identify key personnel to participate as necessary.

 The Emergency Support Function (ESF) concept divides emergency response responsibilities into functional sections for direction and control.
 Each ESF has lead and supporting agencies.
 The Institute for Public Service and the Institute of Agriculture have specified supporting agency responsibilities in some ESFs in the state emergency management plan.